petrmoravek6/WebAppRadar/README.md

 The 4th server is the app itself which performs whole network scan, web app detection and comparing the information with the latest web app releases using real time information.

-To run the demo, use: `docker compose -f docker-compose-demo.yml up --build --force-recreate --exit-code-from app --abort-on-container-exit`
+To run the demo, use: `docker compose -f docker-compose-demo.yml up --build --exit-code-from app --abort-on-container-exit`

 After all services are built and started and the scan is finished, you can see the result at the standard output.